-Students may substitute up to six credit hours of appropriate and relevant workplace learning experience for technical courses, and/or electives, included in the program.
-In order for the workplace learning credit to be counted for the degree requirement, the learning experience must be preapproved by the department, and the appropriate faculty member must supervise the work.
+Students may substitute appropriate and relevant workplace learning experience for technical courses, and/or electives, included in the program.
+In order for the workplace learning credit to be counted for the degree requirement, the learning experience must be pre-approved by the department, and the appropriate faculty member must supervise the work.